Calvin-MI-EEG-BCI-Drone-Control/Cursor-Control/Mischenko Dataset EEGNet/README.md

 # Mischenko Dataset EEGNet

 - This directory contains code used to train the ML model.
-It is based on the [EEGNet architecture]( https://github.com/vlawhern/arl-eegmodels) and [an online EEG dataset](https://figshare.com/collections/_/3917698) (in which "Mischenko" refers to one of the contributors).
+It is based on the <a href="https://github.com/vlawhern/arl-eegmodels" target="_blank">EEGNet architecture</a> and <a href="https://figshare.com/collections/_/3917698" target="_blank">an online EEG dataset</a> (in which "Mischenko" refers to one of the contributors).

 ## Files
 - The notebook (Mischenko-EEGNet.ipynb) contains code used to filter the data and train the model.